jniltinho/caddy-php-fpm/README.md

 # Ubuntu + Caddy + PHP-FPM 7.2

-Caddy + PHP-FPM 7.2 + Composer built on Ubuntu 18.04 (Bionic) image for Laravel and PHP Projects
+Caddy + PHP-FPM 7.2 + Composer built on Ubuntu for Laravel and PHP Projects

 ## Introduction

-This is a Dockerfile to build a ubuntu based container image running caddy and php-fpm 7.2.x & Composer.
+This is a Dockerfile to build a ubuntu based container image running Caddy v2 and php-fpm 7.2.x & Composer.

 ### Versioning